geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And here, while pleasure cheats the toilsome hours,

-They strip the vineyard of its golden stores ;
+They strip the vineyard of its golden stores;

 And oft at sea, amid the shades of night,